 These self-care tips can be particularly beneficial if you are in the half of vertigo patients who don’t know the underlying cause or if you have been diagnosed with migraines, positional vertigo, or Meniere’s disease.

-- Stress management – Stress or anxiety can trigger a vertigo attack.
-Stress can also trigger a migraine (up to 40% of migraineurs report vertigo as a symptom).
+Anxiety or stress can trigger a vertigo attack.
+It can also trigger a migraine (up to 40% of migraineurs report vertigo as a symptom).
 Learning how to control stress is important if you suffer from vertigo on a recurring basis.
 Just don’t use things like alcohol or smoking to try and control stress because they can both result in more vertigo.

 These are some things you may be able to apply right now to see fewer bouts of vertigo.
 However, if you are looking for long-term relief, you have to get to the source.
 As we mentioned earlier, for many people, an overlooked source of vertigo is in the upper neck.